lpgn/advanced-homeassistant-mcp/docs/README.md

 # Home Assistant MCP Documentation

-Welcome to the Home Assistant MCP (Model Context Protocol) documentation.
-This documentation provides comprehensive information about setting up, configuring, and using the Home Assistant MCP.
+Welcome to the documentation for the Home Assistant MCP (Model Context Protocol) Server.
+Here you'll find comprehensive guides on setup, configuration, usage, and contribution.

-The main documentation can be found in our [Documentation Index](index.md).

 ## Quick Navigation